 Workup for Peyronie’s Disease

 The workup for all patients with Peyronie’s disease involves a history and physical exam.
-In some cases the Peyronie’s disease is minor and does not interfere with sexual function.
-If there are other symptoms, we may check blood labs to identify a underlying problem, such as low testosterone.
+In some cases, the Peyronie’s disease is minor and does not interfere with sexual function.
+If there are other symptoms, we may check blood labs to identify an underlying problem, such as low testosterone.
 In the absence of bothersome or concerning signs and symptoms, men may not require further workup or treatment.

 For men who have Peyronie’s disease that interferes with sexual activity, or for men who have both Peyronie’s and Erectile dysfunction, further workup is usually indicated.
 This involves a blood test for male hormones (including testosterone).
-We offer expert phelbotomy sevices in our office and the most important lab results can usually be obtained within 15 minutes.
+We offer expert phlebotomy services in our office and the most important lab results can usually be obtained within 15 minutes.

 Medical Treatment Options